 - Foldable, lightweight design

 If you seek neutrality in wireless headphones, these might be the perfect pick.

 There’s still some sound coloration to prevent headphones from being too dull, and you can further change it inside the companion app.
 They’re good for any music genre, even hip hop.

 The over-ear design of PXC 550-II is quite understated.
 Instead, Sennheiser focused on delivering a comfortable fit and lightweight construction.

 With the addition of foldable hinges and carry case, they’re great for everyday commuting.

-550-II over-ears also offer Transparent Hearing and active noise cancellation.
-The latter can compare to the best in the business, like Sony WH-1000XM4.
+The 550-II also offer Transparent Hearing and active noise cancellation.
+The latter does a great job and it can easily compare to the best in the business, like Sony WH-1000XM4.